chinapedia/wikipedia.abstract.en/Page/Thermodynamics.md

 This article is focused mainly on classical thermodynamics which primarily studies systems in thermodynamic equilibrium.
 Non-equilibrium thermodynamics is often treated as an extension of the classical treatment, but statistical mechanics has brought many advances to that field.

-Eight_founding_schools.pngs representative of the original eight founding schools of thermodynamics.
+s representative of the original eight founding schools of thermodynamics.
 The schools with the most-lasting effect in founding the modern versions of thermodynamics are the Berlin school, particularly as established in Rudolf Clausius’s 1865 textbook _The Mechanical Theory of Heat_, the Vienna school, with the statistical mechanics of Ludwig Boltzmann, and the Gibbsian school at Yale University, American engineer Willard Gibbs' 1876 _On the Equilibrium of Heterogeneous Substances_ launching chemical thermodynamics.[16]]]

 History